atolab/zenoh-web/content/docs/migration_1.0/C++.md

 };
 ```

-In 1.0. attachment handling was greatly simplified.
-It is now represented as `Bytes` (i.e. the same class we use to represent serialized data).
-So it can now contain data in any format (and not only be restricted to key-value pairs).
+In 1.0.0, attachment handling was greatly simplified.
+It is now represented as `Bytes` (i.e. the same class we use to represent serialized data) and can thus contain data in any format.